Sennevleminckx/SCI/README.md

 - `end`: End datetime of each shift.
 - `Team`: Identifier for the team (integer type).
 - `collaborator_bk`: Unique identifier for each collaborator.
+- `Task`: Identifier for the task or activity (string).
+Overlaps are only counted if Task is identical for both collaborators.

 #### Understanding the Output:
 - **Type**: pandas.DataFrame